API results

 Note

 result and message can contain messages in different languages.
-This is depending on the user language when using user authenticated API calls or the site langauge for other API calls.
+This is depending on the user language when using user authenticated API calls or the site language for other API calls.
 Keep in mind that the language can change, eighter by the user or by a site administrator for the site language.